mmoran0032/essentials/README.md

 1. Plug in all controllers tha you wish to use
 1. Starting with the first controller, hit `alt+shift+1` and follow the prompts for button presses
 1. Additional controllers are handled with `alt-shift+X`, up to your maximum port number or four

+You can also switch between fullscreen and windowed by pressing `Alt+Enter`.

 [RFTG](http://keldon.net/rftg/), the computer version of the card game.
 Includes the *Alien Artifacts* expansion, but not Xeno Invasion.
 Since the last update